CP1404/Practicals/README.md

 Each prac includes a "Deliverables" section that tells you what to submit.

-- Submit your files **and** any requested GitHub URLs.
+- Submit your files **and** any requested GitHub URLs. _(No GitHub in prac 1.)_
-- Most pracs require you to submit one or more GitHub URLs.
+- Most pracs (not prac 1) require you to submit one or more GitHub URLs.
-  Please type the URL/s of your GitHub practicals repository or PR at the top of the text box when you submit your practical on LearnJCU.
+  Please type the URL(s) of your GitHub practicals repository or PR at the top of the text box when you submit your practical on LearnJCU.
     - Your PR URLs will look something like: `https://github.com/lindsaymarkward/cp1404practicals/pull/1`
     - Your code review URLs will be very similar but with the other student's repo.
 The link should take us directly to